raspberrypi/documentation/configuration/device-tree.md

 name = <&label>,"property#offset"; // 64-bit
 ```

 where `label`, `property` and `offset` are replaced by suitable values; the offset is specified in bytes relative to the start of the property (in decimal by default), and the preceding separator dictates the size of the parameter.
-Integer parameters must refer to an existing part of a property; they cannot cause their target properties to grow.
+In a change from earlier implementations, integer parameters may refer to non-existent properties or to offsets beyond the end of an existing property.

 <a name="part2.2.3"></a>
 #### 2.2.3: Boolean parameters